Homeless Crisis Response System

 Accurate, reliable data is a critical tool for monitoring performance and measuring results.
 Data dashboards help us evaluate the effectiveness of our homeless response system while building transparency and accountability.
 Using these interactive tools can help us identify strategies to prevent and end homelessness.

-Thousands of people in need utilize the homeless crisis response system each month.
+Thousands of people in need utilize the homeless crisis response system every month.

 Whether someone comes to an emergency shelter to stay the night or receives rental assistance funds to remain in their home, they are served by Pierce County’s homeless crisis response system.
-Since 2015, over 30,000 people experiencing homelessness have been served, meaning they were staying in an emergency shelter, transitional housing, or utilizing another service for people experiencing literal homelessness.
-The number of individuals accessing any of our services is more than double; over 67,000 people have received housing or homeless support from the homeless crisis response system since 2015.
+Since 2015, over 39,000 people experiencing homelessness have been served, meaning they were staying in an emergency shelter, transitional housing, or utilizing another service for people experiencing literal homelessness.
+The number of individuals accessing any of our services is almost double; over 77,000 people have received housing or homeless support from the homeless crisis response system since 2015.
+In 2023, nearly 10,000 people experiencing homelessness received services through Pierce County's homeless crisis response system, an all-time high.
+To put that in perspective, it is close to the populations of Sumner or Fife.

 Homelessness affects people of all races, but most minority groups experience it more than White residents.

-For more information about the definitions, calculations, and date ranges for these measures, click here for documentation.
+For more information about the definitions and calculations for referrals, click here for documentation.

 Our Results